-Seen below, I loved Loon Mountain's buffalo chicken mac and cheese...the pasta still had a good bite to it, and the dish was just the tiniest bit runny and had the slightest kick of heat which did not overpower the cheese...for me, it is always about the cheese.
+Seen below, I loved Loon Mountain's buffalo chicken mac and cheese...the pasta still had a good bite to it, and the dish was just the tiniest bit runny and had the slightest kick of heat which did not overpower the cheese...and shouldn't it always be about the cheese?

 And, you can't beat a simple mac and cheese laced with chorizo!

 This dude had two offerings, one of which was a lobster blueberry mac and cheese.
 I know what you are saying.
 What???!!!
 Lobster???
 Blueberries???
 Cheese????
 Together???
 But, it worked and it was intriguing and good!
 And, he was vastly entertaining, which is always a benefit when waiting in a long line!

 The one below was a butternut squash mac and cheese with pumpkin seeds and sage...although I applaud their sense of adventure, the sage really overpowered the delicate cheese they used.
 Sometimes, simpler is better.

 Lady D. noted that we made a rookie mistake and ate the full serving given to us at each of the stations in the first tent.
 Although small servings, pasta and cheese packs a punch when you have cup after cup of the stuff.
 That said, I soldiered forth.
 And ate another cup of mac and cheese...